rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Example:
 > <CITE>[94] pages</CITE>

-<a name="6.21.425.2">6.21.425.2</a> *Optionally*, if determining the total number of pages or leaves of an unnumbered volume might damage an item in fragile condition, give one of the designations used for manifestations issued in more than one physical unit (see [6.21.431.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.431.1)) followed by “unpaged” or “unfoliated.”
+<a name="6.21.425.2">6.21.425.2</a> *Optionally*, if determining the total number of pages or leaves of an unnumbered manifestation might damage an item in fragile condition, give the appropriate designation (e.g., "volume") from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"} followed by “(unpaged)” or “(unfoliated)”.

 >Example:
 ><CITE>1 volume (unpaged)</CITE>

 #### 6.21.426 Leaves or pages of plates

 <a name="6.21.426.1">6.21.426.1</a> Record the number of leaves or pages of plates at the end of the sequence(s) of pagination or foliation, whether the plates are found together or distributed throughout the manifestation.
 Record the number even when there is only one plate.
-For a plate folded and bound at the inner margin see [6.21.4275](/DCRMR/phys-desc/Extent-of-manifestation/#6214275-double-leaves).
-Count unnumbered leaves or pages of plates without regard for the terms used to describe the rest of the manifestation (accordingly, leaves of plates may follow sequences of pages and pages of plates may follow sequences of leaves).
+Count unnumbered leaves or pages of plates as they present themselves, regardless of terms used to describe the rest of the manifestation.
+For a plate folded and bound at the inner margin, see [6.21.4275](/DCRMR/phys-desc/Extent-of-manifestation/#6214275-double-leaves).

 > Example:
 > <CITE>xii, 277, [11] pages, 48 pages of plates</CITE>